radius-project/docs/docs/content/concepts/defining-an-app/connectors-model/_index.md

 weight: 300
 ---

 Connectors provide an **infrastructure abstraction** that enables **portability** for Radius applications.
 Connectors utilize open-source APIs, like Redis and MongoDB, to allow users to dynamically bind to platform resources.
 Instead of identifying a specific instance of a resource, users can specify a connector and the API it can talk to.
-Connectors support either spinning up a new resource or connecting directly to an existing resource.
+Connectors support connecting directly to an existing resource and will soon support dynamic provisioning.

 <img src="connectors.png" alt="Diagram of Radius Connector to infrastructure resource." width="500" />